francotel/top-10-playlist-youtube-python/README.md

     podman run --rm -e YT_API_KEY="$YT_API_KEY" -e PLAYLIST_ID="$PLAYLIST_ID" youtube-top-10-playlist-viewer
     ```

+## Advantages of Using Podman Over Docker 🐳

+- **No central daemon (rootless)**: Podman doesn’t require a central daemon like Docker, allowing containers to be run by non-root users. 👤

+- **Same CLI as Docker**: Podman offers a Docker-like CLI, making it easy for those familiar with Docker to transition and use. 💻

+- **Support for Kubernetes**: Podman has closer integration with Kubernetes, making container creation and management easier. 🚀

+- **Enhanced isolation and security**: Podman provides increased security by offering more process-level isolated containers, reducing the risk of malicious attacks. 🔒

+- **Portability of images and containers**: Podman's images and containers are highly portable and can be run on different operating systems without modifications. 🌐

+- **OCI Standards Compliance**: Podman adheres to Open Container Initiative (OCI) standards, ensuring compatibility with other tools and platforms following these standards. 🌟

+- **Multi-architecture development**: Podman is capable of running containers on different architectures, allowing multi-architecture development. 🖥️

+- **Greater storage flexibility**: Podman provides more flexible storage options, allowing users to manage volumes and storage in a more detailed and versatile manner. 📦

 ## GitHub Actions 🚀

 This repository utilizes GitHub Actions to automate the workflow.
 Actions are set up to run tests, build, and publish the container image when a push or pull request is made to the main branch.
 The repository uses secrets to securely store sensitive information like API keys.